 Albert Einstein is often cited as the smartest human ever known, but even he was not infallible.
 The original inspiration for the absent minded professor, he was known to ask Princeton cab drivers to take him to “Einstein’s House”, because he couldn’t remember his own address.

-And WB Yeats, one of the greatest writers of the last century, wasn’t always deemed so – his application for professorship was rejected by Trinity College Dublin, due to the fact he had misspelled the word “professor”.
+And WB Yeats, one of the greatest writers of the last century, wasn’t always deemed so – his application for a professorship was rejected by Trinity College Dublin, due to the fact he had misspelt the word “professor”.

 Sometimes even the most intelligent people can make mistakes.
 This concept is widely known amongst HR and Payroll professionals – no matter how senior the employee, no matter how large their salary – even the smartest can make the simplest errors.

 Often this manifests when it comes to remuneration.
 Incredibly smart people, mathematically gifted financiers, engineers and IT specialists, can suddenly develop mental blocks when it comes to basic concepts like tax equalisation, double taxation and in particular, why that large tax refund that has just issued to their bank account doesn’t belong to them.

 Back to Einstein.
 Absent minded he may have been, but he got a lot right too.
 “A clever person solves a problem.
 A wise person avoids it”.

 This is where the pre-assignment Employee Tax Briefings come in.
 Easily the most acrimonious disputes witnessed between a company and employee revolved around the repayment of a tax refund which is clearly due back to the company.
 Disputes that could have been avoided had a 30 minute, independent tax briefing occurred at the start of an assignment.